-Make sure you have sufficient room when setting up the weed trimming area.
-A plain table can be more than serviceable for this purpose.
+Before you start, make sure you have sufficient room for setting up your weed trimming area.
+A plain table or even the floor can be more than serviceable for this purpose.
 Make sure you also have some form of entertainment, as trimming in complete silence can get extremely dull and tedious for some people.
-In case you do not have a slab or table, you can use the floor as the trimming area.
-Be sure to sit comfortably – trimming takes time!
-Clear any obstacles around you so that you can focus entirely on the task at hand.
+If you want to be discreet, don’t forget about ventilating the place properly.
+Got your trays in front of you and gloves on your hands?
+Good – now you’re ready to learn how to trim weed.

 Cut Off A Branch From The Plant

-Once you’re ready to begin, proceed to cut your plant’s branch and put it on your tray.
-You will notice that some cannabis plant branches are quite thick.
-Using scissors will not be fruitful in this situation.
-Go for a pair of robust pruning shears instead, which will help you trim the weed with greater efficiency.
+Start by cutting your plant’s branch with buds still on and putting it on your tray.
+You’ll notice that some cannabis plant branches are quite thick.
+Using scissors won’t be fruitful in this situation – go for a pair of robust pruning shears instead, which will help you snap off weed branches with much greater efficiency.

 Large fan leaves are often present at the end of branches.
-These grow out of buds and you will be easily able to spot them.
+These grow out of bud sites and you’ll be easily able to spot them.
 Growers usually remove fan leaves with their hands; all you need to do is apply a little pressure with your fingers and the stems will immediately snap.
-Your latex gloves will come handy during this part, as a substantial amount of resin comes into contact with your hands.
+Your latex gloves will come in handy during this part, as a substantial amount of resin comes into contact with your hands.

 Snip The Sugar Leaves Away

-Once you eradicate the fan leaves, you will notice smaller leaves that stick out from the bud.
+Once you eradicate the fan leaves, you’ll notice smaller ones covered in trichomes that stick out from the bud.
 Usually, you can only see the tips emerging.
-It’s tough to get hold of or even look at the stems, so you will need your small pruning snips for this part.
+It’s tough to get hold of or even look at their stems, so you’ll need your small pruning snips for this part.

 While you have your snips, start cutting the sugar leaves.
-Perform the clipping over your tray that holds the fan leaves.
-In case the snips become unusually sticky, clean off as much resin as you can.
-Avoid cutting the bud while removing as many leaves as possible.
+Perform the clipping over your tray that holds the fan leaves and other trim.
+In case the snips become unusually sticky, clean off as much resin as you can, preferably with rubbing alcohol.
+While removing as many leaves as possible, avoid cutting the bud.
 Keep the completed branch on a separate tray and start trimming another piece.
 Continue with this process until your pot plant is clear of all branches.

 Trimming Tips And Tricks

 - When trimming, remember to use your scissors’ tips.
 Avoid trimming with the scissors’ sides.
-It will prevent the tool from getting dirty and sticky.
+It will not only result in a cleaner look of the buds, but will also prevent the tool from getting dirty and sticky.

 - Try to create a consistent area surrounding the buds.
-You will need to take the red pistils down, as these have little to no trichome content.
-You should only keep them long for visual appeal.
+You’ll need to take the red pistils down, as these have little to no trichome content.
+You should only keep some of them if you’re looking for better visual appeal.

 - You can use the roots to create a topical cream or for brewing into tea.

-- Sugar leaves are excellent for cooking in cannabutter.
+- Sugar leaves are excellent for making cannabutter.

 - You can juice the fan leaves or make weed tea with them.